leandrocp/autumn/priv/README.md

-# Priv files
+# Support files

-Support files to generate langs and themes.
+Used to generate langs and themes:

 * `generated` - files generated automatically by mix tasks.
 * `langs` - git submodules for each supported lang.
-* `themes` - original theme files sourced from https://github.com/helix-editor/helix/tree/master/runtime/themes
+* `themes` - theme files.

+For more info see the included README.md in each subdirectory